NgoziAnwuri123-create/Data-Visualisation-of-Sales-Performance-Data/README.md

 Our organisation faced challenges in understanding historical sales and profit trends from 2010–2017.
 Despite exceeding annual sales targets of £15M, critical insights into declining revenue (2013–2016) and unmet profit goals of £1M remained unclear.
 This analysis aimed to unlock actionable insights to inform strategic decision-making and address operational inefficiencies.

 Technologies Used
-- MySQL and Excel: ETL processes utilised, KPI Modelling in SQL was used to calculate core metrics (e.g., annual revenue, profit margins, growth rates).
+- SQL and Excel: ETL processes utilised, KPI Modelling in SQL was used to calculate core metrics (e.g., annual revenue, profit margins, growth rates).
 - Power Bi: This was used for data analysis, DAX modelling, identifying trends and patterns to create dynamic visualisations.

 Key Concepts Applied